Kwif. Muff puff. Queef. Vart. Cooter Pooter.

 How to quit the queef

 Preventing these red-faced moments is actually reasonably easy.
 We all know that kegels and squats can be helpful when it comes to avoiding urinary incontinence (i.e. peeing your pants when you sneeze, laugh, jump, cough, breathe…you know), but they can also be helpful when it comes to toning the muscles so the air doesn’t pass so easily.
 Your doctor, midwife, pelvic floor physiotherapist (this is a thing, ladies- ask your doctor for a referral!!) can all give you tips on how to do a proper kegel to make sure you’re getting the most of your efforts.

 Now you know exactly what’s causing this fantastically annoying occurrence, so how do you deal with it when it happens?

 - Completely deny it was you.
 Point your finger at the guy sitting beside you (because for some reason it’s far more acceptable for men’s bodies to make these noises).
 Blame your child.
 Accuse the dog.
 Don’t take any ownership.

 - Say “excuse me” and allow everyone around you to assume you had too much raw broccoli in your lunch.

 - Nonchalantly say “Sorry, that was my vagina”.

 Your response will be situational, but whenever possible it is ideal to fill other folks in on the wonders that is the vagina and casually mention the third option.
-It’s the only way we’re going to end the embarrassment of muff puffs so that women can resume that downward dog–in the yoga studio AND in the bedroom!
+It’s the only way we’re going to end the embarrassment of vagina farts so that women can resume that downward dog–in the yoga studio AND in the bedroom!